Maldives prepares for polls seen as test for young democracy

 Yameen's only contender in Sunday's election is longtime lawmaker Ibrahim Mohamed Solih, backed by Nasheed who is now living in exile in neighboring Sri Lanka.
 Nasheed had hoped to run again, but was disqualified because of his outstanding prison sentence.

-Associated Press writer Mohamed Sharuhaan in Male, Maldives, contributed to this report.
+Francis reported from Colombo, Sri Lanka.
+Associated Press writer Mohamed Sharuhaan contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.